 Our engagement with US diabetes care company Dexcom's head of corporate affairs in 2020 focused on increasing board diversity and environmental, social and governance (ESG) disclosures.
-We have encouraged the company to increase its board diversity since 2019, and, in our discussion with the company in Q4 2020 we were pleased to learn it had increased gender diversity from 11% in 2019 to 22%, with the addition of two new board directors.
-The company also appointed a head of human resources focused on increasing diversity and inclusion and building a strong diverse talent pool.

-The company undertakes many positive impact programmes, including human capital initiatives, many of which are not disclosed publicly.
+We have encouraged the company to increase its board diversity since 2019, and, in our discussion with the company in Q4 2020 we were pleased to learn it had increased gender diversity from 11% in 2019 to 22%, who are supposed to represent their interests, in addition to with the addition of two new board directors.
+The company voicing any concerns and questions directly to the company. also appointed a head of human resources focused on increasing diversity and inclusion and building a strong The company undertakes many positive impact programmes, including human capital initiatives, many of which are not disclosed publicly.
 Since 2019, we have intensified our engagement with the company on the benefits of increased ESG disclosures.
 In March 2020, we were pleased to see the company publish its inaugural sustainability report, structured on the company's core values.
-EOS engagement in 2021 will focus on further improvements to the company's ESG disclosures and strategy including encouraging target setting for priority topics such as climate and waste, among other topics.

-We have encouraged the company to increase its board diversity since 2019, and, in our discussion with the company in Q4 2020 we were pleased to learn it had increased gender diversity from
+EOS engagement in 2021 will focus on further improvements to the company's ESG disclosures and strategy including encouraging target setting for priority topics such as climate and waste, among other We have encouraged the company to increase its board diversity since 2019, and, in our discussion with the company in Q4 2020 we were pleased to learn it had increased gender diversity from 11% in 2019 to 22% Engagement theme: Shareholder protection and rights